 - Meet the stone lions at Trafalgar Square.

 - Explore the parkland and waterways at Queen Elizabeth Olympic Park.

 - Paddle in the Princess Diana Memorial Fountain, made from 545 pieces of Cornish granite.

 - Observe a case at the Supreme Court, the UK’s final court of appeal.

 Best London walks

-- Take a stroll along the picture-pretty South Bank.
+- Walk along the picture-pretty South Bank.

 - Follow the towpath through tranquil Little Venice to discover a slew of waterfront cafes and pubs.

 - Join a fascinating free London walking tour.

 - Stroll through the lush riverside borough of Richmond.
 Start at the White Cross pub and continue past the rural idyll of Petersham Meadows until you reach Ham House.